vmware-tanzu-labs/educates-training-platform/docs/installation-guides/installation-instructions.md

 If you do not have a wildcard TLS for the domain name you are using, delete the ``tlsCertificateRef`` section, including everything under it.
 If you comment out the section instead, you must use the ``#!`` comment prefix.

 There are a range of other settings that can optionally be set.
-For more details on these settings and whether you may need to use them see the documentation on [configuration settings](configuration-settings).
+For more details on these settings and whether you may need to use them see the documentation on {any}`configuration settings <configuration-settings>`.

 Installing training platform
 ----------------------------